zmalone/chef-web-docs/source/common-use-cases/windows-batch.md

 ##### Preparing the Windows node

-In order to use Chef to manage a Windows node, we will need to either enabled `winrm` on the node, or install a standalone SSH server to acommidate the bootstrapping process.
-In this tutorial, we will enable `winrm`.
+In order to use Chef to manage a Windows node, we need to either enabled `winrm` on the node, or install a standalone SSH server to acommidate the bootstrapping process.
+In this tutorial, we enable `winrm`.
 On the Windows node, from a `Powershell` or `cmd.exe` session with administrative rights:

 	> winrm quickconfig -q
 	> winrm set winrm/config/winrs @{MaxMemoryPerShellMB="300"}